Chand Tara: Premise

+Plot

 Software engineer Sarim Gulzar (Danish Taimoor) and trainee doctor Naintara Jaffer (Ayeza Khan) like each other and wish to get married.
 However, Tara's mother Dr. Raazia (Saba Faisal) is against this match since Sarim stays in a joint family and she wants the couple to stay in a nuclear setup.
 They eventually get married but with a twist.
 Sarim, who wants to leave his family, promises Dr. Raazia that he will leave the country as soon as they get married.
 But Naintara makes it clear that she has married Sarim to stay in the lovable environment that a joint family provides because her parents had been separated for many years and she yearned for family bonds.
 While Tara wants to stay in the joint family, Sarim wants to go away.
 Added to this is Sarim's sister Mala, cousin Hashir, aunts Safeeha and Mehnaaz, uncles Mateen and Saleem and father Gulzar Ahmed and their quirks.
 The show follows the conflict between Sarim and Tara with regards to Sarim's family.